 Students admitted to the online e-campus are enrolled in the spring semester.
-The online curriculum is identical to the one taken by students in the traditional classroom; however, e-campus students will have clinical experiences assigned on weekends.
+The online curriculum is identical to the one taken by students in the traditional classroom.
 The students accepted to the e-campus will complete the curriculum in 12 months, will be awarded a certificate of completion, and will be eligible to submit an application to write the NCLEX-PN.

 Classroom and online instruction are correlated with clinical practice where students apply the theory and skills of nursing in giving direct care to patients.
 Active, student-centered learning is the goal.
 Students will participate in a combination of classroom, hybrid, and online learning during the course of the program.
 Clinical experiences are offered in a variety of settings such as hospitals, long-term care, physician's offices, home health facilities, and community venues.

 Graduates successfully completing the program demonstrate the following program learning outcomes: